• Home

 Code-Switching

-In a scene early of their reunion, Marcus overhears Sasha at the telephone discussing her new eating place in San Francisco and claims she’s the usage of her “phone voice.”
+In a scene early in their reunion, Marcus overhears Sasha on the telephone discussing her new eating place in San Francisco and claims she’s the usage of her “phone voice.”
 The message is obvious; she’s faux by code-switching her intonation and language.

 In the end, Sasha and Marcus turn out to be a pair because the rom-com gods dictate.
-But due to the fact the meal’s journey has to observe fit additionally, Sasha’s approach to cuisine also returns to what made her happy in childhood.
-In the film’s penultimate scene, she reveals the restaurant idea for her New York eatery: homey Korean dishes from Marcus’ past due to mom’s recipes.
+But because the meal’s journey has to observe fit additionally, Sasha’s approach to cuisine also returns to what made her happy in childhood.
+In the film’s penultimate scene, she reveals the restaurant idea for her New York eatery: homey Korean dishes from Marcus’ past due to his mom’s recipes.
 The featured dish is a big, bubbling vat of fiery red kimchi jigae, which is served in a massive-ass bowl.

 Wong said, “[Director Nahnatchka Khan] has stated that meals are reminiscences.
-And for her individual, it’s a way that Sasha connects to Marcus, his mother, and their family because they fed her.
-It just made sense tale-wise for her to end up cooking that form of food because’s what she primarily grew up with.”
+And for her individually, it’s a way that Sasha connects to Marcus, his mother, and their family because they fed her.
+It just made sense, tale-wise, for her to end up cooking that form of food because that’s what she primarily grew up with.”

-This isn’t a really new storytelling idea.
-A home may be wherein the heart is.
-However, it’s also in which the belly has been raised.
+This isn’t a new storytelling idea.
+A home may be where the heart is.
+However, it’s also when the belly has been raised.
 That’s why youth feel reminiscences regularly determine what one considers comfort food.
 It’s why the snooty food critic in “Ratatouille” is so moved by using Remy’s spin on the conventional French vegetable dish.

 Unapologetic Authenticity